MileHacker Logo

 Outdoor Adventures

-Heidelberg's natural setting has ample opportunities for active exploration plus appreciating the fresh air.
+Heidelberg's natural setting has ample opportunities for hands-on exploration and enjoying the fresh air.

 Hiking & Trekking Routes